-Why Stay in Haarlem
+Why Consider Staying in Haarlem

 Don’t get me wrong, Amsterdam is beautiful and a must visit when you’re in Netherlands.
 However, we found Haarlem more charming, more relaxed and less touristy compared to its famous neighbor.
 Since Amsterdam is only a short 15 minute train ride, Haarlem makes a perfect relaxed home base when exploring the area.
-Here’s an overview of what to do in Haarlem.

 - Fewer tourists: Most tourists will stay in Amsterdam.
 Staying in Haarlem will give you more laid-back, local vibes without the hustle and bustle of larger cities like Amsterdam.